 The following discussion of our business should be read in conjunction with the financial statements and related notes included elsewhere in this prospectus.
 The estimated proved reserve information for the Company's assets as of December 31, 2020 contained in this prospectus is based on the reserve report prepared by our internal engineers and audited by Cawley, Gillespie & Associates, Inc. independent reserve engineers (such report being referred to as the "2020 Reserve Report").
-A copy of the 2020 Reserve Report is attached to this registration statement of which this prospectus forms a part as Exhibit 99.1.
+A copy of the 2020 Reserve Report is attached to this registration statement of which this prospectus forms a part as Exhibit 99.1 (incorporated by reference to Exhibit 99.1 to the Company 's Annual Report on Form 10-K (File No. 001-39464) filed with the SEC on March 15, 2021).
 Unless the context otherwise requires, with respect to descriptions of the financials and operations of the Company's assets, references herein to the "Company," "we," "us" or "our" relate, prior to the business combination, to our assets as owned and operated by HPK LP or, prior to their respective acquisitions thereby, by the HighPeak Funds and, following the Closing of the business combination, to our assets as owned and operated by HighPeak Energy.